camlow325/puppet-puppetdbquery/README.md

 A @ sign before a string causes it to be interpreted as a date parsed with [chronic](https://github.com/mojombo/chronic).
 For example `@"2 hours ago"`.
+Note that date parsing is not currently supported, to avoid having `chronic` be installed.

 A # sign can be used to do a subquery, against the nodes endpoint for example to query the `report_timestamp`, `catalog_timestamp` or `facts_timestamp` fields.